nomemory/andreinc-site/_posts/2021-01-25-computing-eigenvalues-and-eigenvectors-using-qr-decomposition.md

 Eventually, under desired conditions, $$A$$ will converge to the Schur Form of $$A$$ (which is $$U$$ from the formula $$A=Q * U * Q^{-1}$$).

-Why it works ?
+Why does it work?

-Lets re-write the algorithm again using indices this time:
+Let's re-write the algorithm again using indices this time:

 ```
 A_{0} = A